Grmamobin/Amazon/README.md

 If you want to know about the big problem that I faced, I was trying to find a map API for my project to locate the addresses of customers.
 It took me a day but I couldn't find anything suitable because my country is under boycott.
 I asked my friends who are outside of my country to help me find a solution, but they were not able to find it.
 So eventually, I had to let it go.
 And I had a problem with the seller's wallet ,but my TA helped me figure it out.
 My biggest problem (or rather my biggest Mistake) in this project, was that I spent six days trying to make it with 'FXML'.
 Although I did learn some minimum 'CSS'.
 But I couldn't use 'FXML' clearly in my project.
-During the review with our TA, he said that ''First do it without graphics, and then when you have time, you can add them later.
-Manage your time effectively in relation to the project.''
+During the review with our TA, he said that 'First do it without graphics, and then when you have time, you can add them later.
+Manage your time effectively in relation to the project.'
 When I heard the statement "Manage your time," I realized that I didn't actually waste my time.
 It was just that I started the project without having a clear purpose or a program related to my shop's programming...

 Finally, in this project, I used a lot of resources from https://stackoverflow.com especially for the bonus object.
 I also sourced my emojis from https://www.emojiall.com/en/search_results.
 In my rating system, I used "🌕🌕🌕🌗🌑 " because I couldn't find a half star emoji.
-Additionally, I used https://www.geeksforgeeks.org to determine the colour of my background and classify prices based on 'Higher Price' and 'Lower Price'."
+Additionally, I used https://www.geeksforgeeks.org to determine the colour of my background and classify prices based on 'Higher Price' and 'Lower Price'.

 So, everything that I have shared with those who have read about my project constitutes the entirety of what happened during its development.